wilig/PyLight/README.md

 # PyLight - A Light Table backend for Python #

+Update:  Contribute to the development of LightTable:  KickStarter - http://www.kickstarter.com/projects/306316578/light-table

 Warning:  Early alpha software ahead!

 During my exploration of bringing the Meta II compiler to Python I was interrupted by the insanely cool Light Table demo video.
 If you haven't seen it, go watch it now!